chocolatey/choco/docs/generated/HelpersInstallChocolateyShortcut.md

 Accept Pipeline Input? | false

 ###  -IconLocation [&lt;String&gt;]
-The full absolute path to an icon file to be used for the new shortcut.
-This is optional.
+OPTIONAL- The full absolute path to an icon file to be used for the new shortcut.

 Property               | Value
 ---------------------- | -----